 Federal Judge Sentences Hickory, N.C.
 Man To 14 Years In Prison For Trafficking Methamphetamine In Catawba And Caldwell Counties

-Plemmons is currently in custody and will be transferred to the custody of the federal Bureau of Prisons to begin serving his sentence upon designation of a federal facility.
-All federal sentences are served without the possibility of parole.
+On April 11, 2023, McNeill pleaded guilty to possession with intent to distribute fentanyl and cocaine.
+He is currently in federal custody and will be transferred to the custody of the federal Bureau of Prisons upon designation of a federal facility.

-Assistant United States Attorney John Pritchard of the U.S. Attorney’s Office in Asheville prosecuted the case.
+Assistant U.S. Attorney Taylor G. Stout of the U.S. Attorney’s Office in Charlotte prosecuted the case.